How to Start a Cloud Kitchen in Dubai?

 Many food service providers in the United Arab Emirates (UAE) are presently shifting to online delivery models or cloud kitchen models, both of which have shown to be more lucrative.
 This is owing to rising rents, evolving client preferences, and a typical restaurant’s tight profit margins.

-For many years, the United Arab Emirates (UAE) has been home to a substantial and thriving food industry.
+For many years, the United Arab Emirates (UAE) has been home to substantial and thriving food industry.
 And because of that, savvy investors know how to capitalize on this opportunity by obtaining a cloud kitchen license in Dubai.

 Covid-19 has only helped to drive this rise, as restaurant owners increasingly resort to food delivery to retain or augment their income in times when customers are increasingly opting to eat in.